protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 - Explore [Flow Client Library][cdc-fcl], especially the authorization.
 - Familiarize with [NFT.storage documentation][nft-storage-doc].

-Last but not least, this tutorial is not perfect, so I apologize if you stumbled onto any rough edges.
-Please do not hesitate to make it better by creating a pull request.
+Last but not least, this tutorial is not perfect, and it can be improved with your help.
+Do not hesitate to create a pull request.
 No contribution is too small!

 [vscode]: https://code.visualstudio.com/
 [vscode-cdc-ext]: https://docs.onflow.org/vscode-extension/